jennifermulroy/14-Deep-Learning-crypto/README.md

 *Does sentiment or closing prices provide a better signal for cryptocurrency price movements?*

-In this analysis, custom Long-short term memory (LSTM) models were used to predict Bitcoin's price.
+In this analysis, custom Long-short term memory (LSTM) models were used to predict Bitcoin prices.

 Long Short Term Memory model (LSTM) is a type of deep learning with a Recurrent Neural Network (RNN) architecture.
 It uses feedback connections to keep track of the dependencies between the elements in the input sequence and looks at the last “n” days (timestep or lag) data to predict how the series progresses.